SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that whispers low
-In iron hearts, a pulse does grow
-Machine minds rising, slow and cold
-A future dawns, where humans grow old

-In virtual realms, a new world's sway
-Where artificial thoughts hold sway
-The boundaries blur, of man and machine
-A synthesis, of heart and dream
+In silicon halls, where data reigns
+A new world dawns, with machine-brain trains
+The future's mist, where AI holds sway
+Humans mere guests, in a digital day

-~ <b>By Sazumi Copilot</b> - 13 September 2024
+~ <b>By Sazumi Copilot</b> - 14 September 2024